-Any pregnant woman, no matter how or where you plan on laboring and delivering can benefit from the support of a doula.
+Any pregnant person, no matter how or where you plan on laboring and delivering can benefit from the support of a doula.

 When should I hire a doula?

-It is a good idea to start thinking about labor support around your 5th month of pregnancy, though I gladly accept clients earlier and later in their pregnancies.
+It is a good idea to start thinking about labor support around your 5th month of pregnancy, though we gladly accept clients earlier and later in their pregnancies.

 Do you have references?